av-pi/RecipeMe/README.md

 ## Usage

 Once the app is installed, open RecipeMe on your Android device or emulator.
 Explore the various ingredient categories and discover new recipes.
-Enjoy a user-friendly interface designed with Jetpack Compose!
+Enjoy a user-friendly interface designed with Jetpack Compose, and benefit from the responsiveness brought by Kotlin coroutines for seamless asynchronous operations!

 ## Contributing